No-Trust/peerster/README.md

 #### Testing

-For testing, please check our test files setup.sh, launch.sh and clean.sh. setup.sh is used to generate the keys.
+For testing, please check our test files setup.sh, launch.sh and clean.sh in folder tests/authentic_file_sharing. setup.sh is used to generate the keys.
 It may fail to finish properly if the processor is not fast enough.
 In this case please run clean.sh and change the sleep value in  setup.sh to something bigger.
-(Generating keys take a long time)
+(Generating keys may take a long time)

 ##### Gossipers